 Contributors to your pensions depends on the type of pensions you have, and how they were set up.

 If you have a workplace pension, your employer will make contributions on your behalf, paying money directly into your pension.
 You can also make contributions yourself, either directly or through salary sacrifice and other methods that take the money straight from your pay.

 If you have a personal pension, you contribute to it yourself.
 You can usually either contribute regularly or make one-off payments when you can afford it.

 Your UK State Pension is based on your National Insurance (NI) contributions.
 To start receiving the State Pension, you'll need to have paid at least 10 years NI contributions.
 To receive the full UK State Pension, you'll need to have paid 35 years NI contributions.

-Be careful not to confuse your annual allowance with your 'lifetime allowance'.
-That's the limit of how much your pension pot can be worth before you incur additional tax charges.
-The current lifetime allowance is £1,073,100.
+Be careful not to confuse your annual allowance with your 'lifetime allowance', the current lifetime allowance is £1,073,100.

 The government contributes to your pensions in the form of tax relief.
 The amount contributed depends on tax rules and your individual circumstances.
 Visit our page on pension tax relief for more information.

 State Pension contributions

 If you have gaps in your National Insurance (NI) contributions, for example because you were:

 then you can pay to make up any gaps.
 You can check your NI history for gaps here.